-2. COVID-19 Infection Control Course
+2. COVID-19 INFECTION CONTROL COURSE

-The second need in training is the "COVID-19 infection control course".
-The COVID-19 course was mentioned a few times by HCPs as a required course.
+COVID-19 infection control course was mentioned a few times by HCPs as a required course.
 According to HCPs, they need to be trained on how to approach, isolate, transfer, and provide death care for COVID-19 patients.

-PPE training will assist HCPs on how to wear and dispose of PPE, how to handle and sterilize equipment used for COVID-19 patients, clean and disinfect methods, waste management, and hand washing:
+PPE training will assist HCPs on how to wear and dispose of PPE, handle and sterilize equipment used for COVID-19 patients, clean and disinfect methods, waste management, and hand washing.